FAIMS/burial-mounds-web/README.md

 The map functionality for records is split into several components:

 1. The `div` element with the id `record_map` is located in the *record.html* file inside the *\_layouts* folder.
-That div have 3 attributes which stores the title, latitude and longitude of that record.
+The element has 3 attributes which store the title, latitude and longitude of that record.
 2. The CSS required for the styling of the `div` element which is in the sass file *\_google\_maps.scss*.
 3. The Javascript function that uses the Maps Javascript API.
 This is located in the *\_custom_js/record\_pages\_map.js* and importing that script is located in the *\_includes/additional\_helper/additional\_footer.html* file.

-The default setting for the Map functionality is that it uses the `latitude` and `longitude` front matter variables of the record page.
+The default setting for the map functionality is that it uses the `latitude` and `longitude` front matter variables of the record page.
 So if users wish to have a map, the column name in the CSV must also correspond to that name.

-**NOTE**: It is fine in the CSV to have the column name "Latitude" and "Longitude" because the script that generate a page for each row then converts the column names to lowercase when it passes it into the Front Matter for the record page.
+**NOTE:** It is fine to have the column names "Latitude" and "Longitude" in the CSV, because the script that generates a page for each row then converts the column names to lowercase when it passes it into the front matter for the record page.

-- **IMPORTANT**: The format of the coordinates should also be in *decimal degrees* which is what Google Map API uses.
+- **IMPORTANT:** The format of the coordinates should also be in *decimal degrees* which is what Google Map API uses.

 [Back to TOC](#table-of-contents)

 #### Markers for Record Maps

-The `google-map-marker` variable is in the *additional\_config.yml* file and is used to determine whether to add a marker that points to the location of the record, if the user do not wish to have a Google Map marker then the user can edit the `google-map-marker` variable and change the value from *true* to *false* and if they wish to have the marker back then they would reverse it, changing the value from *false* to *true*.
+The `google-map-marker` variable in the *additional\_config.yml* file is used to determine whether to add a marker that points to the location of the record.
+If the user does not wish to have a Google Map marker then the user can edit the `google-map-marker` variable and change the value from *true* to *false*, and if they wish to have the marker back then they would reverse it, changing the value from *false* to *true*.

 [Back to TOC](#table-of-contents)